 -Promotion and sponsorship of arts education programs—such as NMWA’s Exploring Art and Discovering Art—for Arizona school children.

--Arts symposia and seminars geared towards educating the public about women artists through lectures, panel discussions, book signings, and other special events.
+-Arts symposia and seminars geared towards educating the public about women artists through lectures, panel discussions, book signings, and other special events. (are saunas good for your skin?)

 The only requirement to become a member of NMWA’s Arizona State Committee is that you must become a member of the National Museum of Women in the Arts and then register with Fran Elliott at email@example.com